mikefab/rapidpro-sms-manager/README.md

 [Rapidpro](http://www.rapidpro.io) flows can be configured with webhooks that forward the content of sms responses to a url.

-This application runs separate from Rapidpro and is designed to receive these responses.
+This application, developed with ruby on rails, runs separate from Rapidpro, a django app, and is designed to receive these responses.
+They do not need to run on the same server.

 There are two parts: